talhaakhtargithub/AngularFirebase-Task_3Auth_page_User-Interaction/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.5.

+# How to use
+run ng new app
+replace src with new app src
+run ng add @angular/fire
+replace your eniviornment file with your firebase env

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.